-Norton Heart & Vascular Institute has been performing Watchman implants since 2016, which is longer than any other hospital system in Louisville or Southern Indiana.
+Norton Heart & Vascular Institute has been performing Watchman implants since 2016 and has more experience with this treatment than any other hospital system in Louisville or Southern Indiana.

 There are many benefits of having a left atrial appendage closure procedure with the Norton Heart & Vascular Institute team.
 They include: